-The Group applies the simplified approach to financial assets to provide for expected credit losses prescribed by Hong Kong Financial Reporting Standard ("HKFRS") 9 Financial Instruments.
-As a result, an impairment loss of less than HK\$0.1 million was charged for FY2020 (FY2019: HK\$0.3 million).
+The Group applies the simplified approach to financial assets ,being trade receivables, to provide for expected credit losses prescribed by HKFRS 9.
+As a result, a reversal of impairment loss of approximately HK\$0.2 million was recognised for FY2021 (FY2020: Provision for impairment loss less than HK\$0.1 million).